ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 ### The Chess Notation

+The chessboard interface shows a list of all moves on the right side.

-The list of moves is in a special notation called “algebraic notation”.
+The list of moves is written in a special notation called “algebraic notation”.
 There are many variants of it, so this section explains what it means in X-Decor-libre.

 This mod uses a longform figurine algebraic notation. “figurine” means that icons are used for the chess pieces. “longform” means the start